Hossam-H22/Desktop_Anywhere_Server/README.md

 <a id="Media_Upload"></a>

 ## Media Upload
-Cloudinary integration allows for easy and efficient management of media files.
-Images and other media can be uploaded and linked to their records.
+Multer integration allows for easy and efficient management of media files.
+Files and other media can be uploaded and linked to their records.